 These symptoms may feel worse when you move around, walk, or climb stairs.

 You may also experience neck pain as a symptom of a migraine.
-Neck pain can be seen as the first symptom of exercise-induced migraines.
+Neck pain may be the first symptom of an exercise-induced migraine.

 You should see your doctor immediately if you have neck pain and a headache along with a fever.
 You may have meningitis.
 Meningitis is an infection of the membrane covering the brain.